omussell/grim/hugo/content/implementation/index.md

 !! none of that makes sense and needs rewriting !!

+It is a standard practice to use service accounts where an account is required to carry out a particular process with restricted permissions and without human intervention.
+One of the common issues however, is that often the amount of such accounts increases dramatically as every application and workflow requires a new service account.
+This quickly becomes unmanageable and you end up with lots of unused accounts that have access to many different things and no way of knowing what they are doing.

+To combat this, we want to standardise the accounts as much as possible while also limiting access permissions and auditing actions that are taken.

+For example, a common action is to pull and push code to remote git repositories.
+In order to do this, a user account with the correct SSH key pair needs to connect to the server hosting the repository and have access to the directories containing the repositories.
+Rather than having a specific account for each application or host and splitting up the permissions for push and pull, we can instead have one account 'git_remote' which is an account which exists on every server.
+Its home directory is /usr/local/git, and only this user can access it.
+The shell for the 'git_remote' user is set to 'git-shell' which  allows git push and pull operations only.

+Though the 'git_remote' account exists on every server the SSH key pair is unique per server.
+In order to allow a server to access a repo on another server, the public key of the 'git_remote' user can be added to the authorized_keys file of the 'git_remote' user on the machine hosting the repositories.
+So access control is maintained using normal SSH keys and there is a standard maintainable way of performing this common task that works in the same way across the whole infrastructure.

+In addition, the SSH keys of the accounts can be rotated regularly as per normal.

+Each of the components that are required to maintain this approach are simple and common:

+- Managing standard Unix user accounts
+- Managing directory permissions
+- Managing SSH keys
+- Managing authorized_keys files

 machines access these accounts with their specifically generated ssh key pair, with the public key put into the authorized keys of the user for the project